-- Proposals must not fund individual research projects or develop new educational programs in UBC Science.
+- Proposals must not request funds to develop new educational programs in UBC Science.
 They should not reproduce other sources of funding available at UBC.

-- Consideration will be given to proposals that seek to develop cross-unit approaches to advancing strategic priorities, focusing on the greatest benefit for the greatest number of people.
+- Consideration will be given to proposals that seek to develop collaborative, cross-unit approaches, focusing on the greatest benefit for the greatest number of people.